SAE/AISI 9260 Alloy Steel (UNS G92600)

 Applications of 9260 Alloy Steel

-• Coil Springs: 9260 steel is utilized in the production of coil springs found in various industries, including automotive, machinery, and equipment.
-Coil springs made from 9260 steel provide reliable performance and long service life, making them suitable for applications such as suspension systems, valves, and clutch springs.
+• Coil Springs: Utilized across automotive, machinery, and equipment industries, coil springs made from this alloy offer reliable performance and long service life in suspension systems, valves, and clutch springs.

-• Agricultural Equipment: 9260 steel is utilized in the construction of springs and components for agricultural equipment.
-It finds application in machinery such as tractor suspensions, tillage tools, and harvesting equipment, where its ability to withstand heavy loads and resist fatigue is crucial.
+• Agricultural Equipment: Used in springs and components for tractor suspensions, tillage tools, and harvesting machinery, where durability under heavy loads and fatigue resistance are essential.

-• Industrial Springs: The high strength and fatigue resistance of 9260 steel make it suitable for a wide range of industrial spring applications.
-These include valves, door latches, garage door springs, heavy machinery springs, and various other components requiring reliable and long-lasting spring properties.
+• Industrial Springs: Suitable for valves, door latches, garage door springs, heavy machinery springs, and other components needing dependable, long-lasting spring properties.

 Similar Alloys